 Some insurance companies also allow for one deductible, instead of two, if you insure your home and car together.

 This could save you money if both your home and car are insured with the same insurance company and the disaster causes damage to both your home and car.

 Once you have fulfilled all the requirements and requests from the insurance company, and the adjuster has pulled together all the details of the loss, they will be able to issue a final claims settlement.

-Your signature on this document allows the final release of the final claims payment and confirms to the insurance company that you have agreed on your settlement.
-Once this is signed the cheque is usually forthcoming.
-You should ask your representative at that time, how long their normal delay is and what you can expect.
+- Your signature on this document allows the final release of the final claims payment and confirms to the insurance company that you have agreed on your settlement.
+Once this is signed, the check is usually forthcoming.
+You should ask your representative at that time how long their normal delay is and what you can expect.

 Getting Your Money's Worth For Your Insurance Claim